nullbiteu/nullbiteu/README.md

-- 👋 Hi, I’m @nullbiteu
+- 👋 Hi, I’m @yobi
 - 👀 I’m interested in scripting, visual basic and technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Autolt
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫

 <!---
 nullbiteu/nullbiteu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.